mui/material-ui/docs/data/material/components/portal/portal.md

 import Portal from '@mui/base/Portal';
 ```

-Please refer to the [Portal](/base/react-portal/) page in the MUI Base docs for examples and details on usage.
+Please refer to the [Portal](/base/react-portal/) component page in the MUI Base docs for examples and details on usage.
 :::